alexsanyum/ddRAD_Metagenomics/README.md

 ## 3. Extract reads to fasta
 Once we run stacks until the sstacks step, we use python to extract the consensus sequences from the catalog together with the sample information in the matches files.

-In order to write the code, next fact were take in count
+In order to write the code, next facts were taken in count
-- ustacks generate three filer per analysed sample: snps, alleles, tags
+- ustacks generate three filer per analyzed sample: snps, alleles, tags
-- cstacks generata a catalog recopilating all information generated in ustacks (also generate snps, alleles, tags)
+- cstacks generate a catalog that take all information generated in ustacks (also generate snps, alleles, tags)
 - sstacks generate one additional ```.mathces``` file per sample that contain both sample and catalog identifier

 Next table is an example of a matches file structure.
 (Real file does not contain a header)

 | **Catalog ID** | **SampleID** | LocusID | LocusID | Depth | CIGAR  |
 |------------|----------|---------|---------|-------|--------|